frederico-klein/depth_estimation_with_densenet-unet_hybrid/README.md

 I barely touched the code and I haven't retrained or anything; I just wrapped it with ROS things.

-Also, don't use this.
-There are probably more modern things out there, I just wanted to test this.
+**Also, don't use this.** There are probably more modern things out there, which you should use insted.
+If you are thinking you can use the estimated cloud for something like [ICP](https://en.wikipedia.org/wiki/Iterative_closest_point), you probably can't.
+Not without serious improvements

 ### Requirements
 The code was tested with: